 Down Payment: A cash portion of the amount for a property that is due at the settlement; many conventional loans require a down payment of 5 percent, 10 percent, or 20 percent, while FHA loans require 3.5 percent; some VA loans are available with zero down payment as well as USDA loans.

 Draw: The amount of money available to a contractor at different established periods of the building process.

 Escrow: An account held by the lender that includes homeowner payments for taxes and homeowners’ insurance until those bills are due.

 Mortgagee: The lender who provides mortgage financing.

-Mortgage Insurance: Insurance (PMI) that protects the lender against loss if the borrower defaults on the loan.
+Mortgage Insurance: Insurance (PMI) protects the lender against loss if the borrower defaults on the loan.
 FHA loans require both upfront and annual mortgage insurance; conventional loans require private mortgage insurance for borrowers with less than 20 percent in home equity.

 Permit: A required authorization from a government authority to build a house or proceed with particular phases of the building process.
 Homebuilders must have a copy onsite for inspections.